The responsible rabbit owner’s guide

 Regular exercise is important for any rabbit’s health, no matter their breed, age or size.
 Daily exercise in a large run will give them plenty of time to hop, jump and explore their surroundings.
 Placing a variety of toys, tunnels and cardboard boxes in their run will also help stimulate their mind while they exercise.

 Regular trips to the vet provide many benefits for your rabbit.
-At every visit, your vet will give your pet a full nose-to-tail health check to look out for any signs of illness.
-This is also a great opportunity for you to ask questions about your pet’s ongoing care, including their nutritional needs, exercise requirements and preventative care.
+At every visit, your vet will give your pet rabbit a full nose-to-tail health check to look out for any signs of illness.
+This is also a great opportunity for you to ask questions about your pet’s their ongoing care, including their nutritional needs and weight, exercise requirements and preventative care.

-Your rabbit’s needs will change as they get older, and booking routine appointments with a vet or nurse is the best way to understand how to adapt your regime.
+Your rabbit’s needs will change as they get older and booking routine appointments with a vet or nurse is the best way to understand how to adapt your routine.
 This includes booster vaccinations, dental checks, and even blood and urine tests in older rabbits, to keep them happy and healthy for years to come.

 Read some of our top reasons to visit your vet.